chainges/docs/README.md

 ## Customizing

 You can start editing this template by modifying the files in the `/src` folder.
 The site will auto-update as you edit these files.

-## Global search

-This template includes a global search that's powered by the [FlexSearch](https://github.com/nextapps-de/flexsearch) library.
-It's available by clicking the search input or by using the `⌘K` shortcut.

-This feature requires no configuration, and works out of the box by automatically scanning your documentation pages to build its index.
-You can adjust the search parameters by editing the `/src/markdoc/search.mjs` file.
+All the content is in markdown in the `/src/docs` folder.

 ## License